 Shipping breast milk may usually be required when the baby does not have immediate access to breast milk in both stored and direct-from-breast form.
 Below are some reasons why a baby may not have access to breast milk, making shipping breast milk a suitable alternative (1).

-- Traveling mothers: New mothers who travel significant distances for an extended duration may not be able to breastfeed their baby.
+- Traveling mothers: New mothers who travel significant distances for an extended duration may not be able to breastfeed their baby directly.
 A few examples are cases where the mother works in the armed forces or emergency services.

-- Non-lactating parents: A non-lactating couple may consider receiving shipped donor breast milk for their adopted baby.
+- Non-lactating parents: A non-lactating couple may consider receiving shipped donor breast milk or breast milk of the biological mother for their adopted baby.

-- Breastfeeding contraindications: If breastfeeding is not recommended for some reason, such as maternal infection, the baby may receive shipped donor breast milk.
+- Breastfeeding contraindications: If breastfeeding is not recommended for some reason, such as maternal anatomical or health issues , the baby may receive shipped donor breast milk.

 In less common instances, shipping breast milk may be required if you intend to send it to a laboratory for testing or a research study.